(This post may contain affiliate links. Please read our disclosure policy for more information.)

 If you can’t get a site in Piñon Flats, try nearby sites at Zapata Falls or San Luis Lakes State Park.
 Both are tent and RV friendly.

-Backcountry sites are available with a permit from reservation.gov, where you can set up camp right on the dunes!
+Campsites are available with a backcountry permit from reservation.gov, where you can set up camp right on the dunes!

 See exhibits and a film about the park at the visitor center.
 It’s also a great place to learn how the dunes were formed in the 20-minute film Sand to Summit.

 The gift shop is filled with plenty of souvenirs to pick up before heading home.

 Massive dunes, snow-capped mountains, and golden Aspens are perfect photo opportunities.
 Throughout the day, watch the dunes change as the sun moves across the sky.
 See deer, lizards, and hummingbirds (but hopefully not bears!) in their natural habitat.

 9. See the Stars (and the Milky Way) as You’ve Never Seen Before

 A night hike onto the dunes will be like nothing you’ve ever experienced.
 With minimal light pollution, the Great Sand Dunes National Park and Preserve’s night sky lands at a 1-2 (on a scale of 1-10) on the Bogle scale of visibility.

 A horseback ride through the dunes is one of the most unique things to do at Great Sand Dunes National Park.
 It’s not terribly easy to do, though, and you must have your own horse or ride on one of the horses provided by Zapata Ranch – but only if you’re a guest of the ranch.